pollfish/docs/ios.md

 <br/><br/>

 **At this point you are ready to go live!
-Turn your app to Release mode by setting andDebuggable:true and submit your app to AppStore.**
+Turn your app to Release mode by setting andDebuggable:false and submit your app to AppStore.**

 ---
 <br/>